jenkinsci/conjur-credentials-plugin/README.md

   roles: !host myspace/jwt-apps/Pipeline
 ```

-Use the Conjur CLI to load `secrets.yml` into `root`:
+Use the Secrets Manager CLI to load `secrets.yml` into `root`:

 ```
 conjur policy load -f /path/to/file/secrets.yml -b root
 ```

-Finally, use the CLI to assign secret values to your Conjur variables
+Finally, use the CLI to assign secret values to your variables

 ```
 conjur variable set -i devvariablesGlobal -v myglobalsecret